 - 8. Prior to the commencement of development, details of all the finished floor levels, surrounding ground levels and levels of existing dwellings shall be submitted to and agreed in writing by the Local Planning Authority.
 The dwellings shall thereafter be built in accordance with the agreed details. - 9.
 Notwithstanding the approved plans, prior to occupation of the first dwelling house full details of the public open space in the north corner of the site shall be submitted to and approved in writing by the Local Planning Authority.
 This shall include details of all hard and soft landscaping, any retained vegetation and boundary treatments.
 The approved details shall thereafter be implemented within an agreed timeframe. - 10.
-The site and individual plot boundary treatments shall be implemented in accordance with the details shown on Bounday Treatments Plan (dwg no. 19029_03 Rev G), unless otherwise agreed in writing by the Local Planning Authority. - 11.
-Notwithstanding the approved plans, the development shall not be occupied until the following information has been submitted to and agreed in writing by the Local Planning Authority: - Details of the footpaths boundary treatments and gating arrangements. - Details of all hard landscaping across the site.
+The dwellings shall not be occupied until full details of all hard and soft landscaping have been submitted to and approved in writing by the Local Planning Authority.
+All planting, seeding or turfing indicated on the approved landscaping scheme shall be carried out in the first planting and seeding seasons following the occupation of the first dwelling. - 11.
+Notwithstanding the approved plans, the development shall not be occupied until the following information has been submitted to and agreed in writing by the Local Planning Authority: - Details of the sites boundary treatments and individual plot boundaries. - Details of the footpaths boundary treatments and gating arrangements. - Details of all hard landscaping across the site.